akliang/cooklang-cookbook/README.md

 - try to refactor API and frontend so they are DRYer (view recipe and edit recipe make same API hit, add recipe and edit recipe are very similar)
 - change "back" button on edit recipe based on context
 - figure out all nav paths (back, cancel, what helpful buttons on each page)
-- why can't session cookie be Secure? (or set samesite)
 - add padding to main layout so nav bar doesn't cover things (bonus: move navbar to main structure and toggle?)
-- make recipe title (slug) unique
 - make upload image prettier
+- fix checkbox alignment on view-recipe
+- add in default recipe image
+- make view-recipe HR show/disappear based on image or ingredients list

 ## Wishlist
 - wysiwyg